Simple Supper Friday: Italian Beef Hash with Mashed Cauliflower

 - 1 lb grass-fed ground beef

-- 1/2 Tbsp grass-fed ghee
+- 1/2 Tbsp grass-fed ghee or coconut oil

 - 1 cup crimini mushrooms, sliced

-- 1 medium zucchini (or 2 small), sliced
+- 1 medium zucchini or 2 small, sliced

 - 3 heirloom tomatoes, diced